cristik/cpp-events/README.md

             // do whatever is needed
         };

-        // non-capturing lamdba's need a workardound otherwise the compiler
+        // non-capturing lamdba's need a workardound otherwise the compiler will
-        // will complain about += being ambigous - calling the unary "+" operator will do the trick subject.onNewAgeReceived += +[](Subject *sender, int age) {
+        // complain about += being ambigous, calling the unary "+" operator will do the trick subject.onNewAgeReceived += +[](Subject *sender, int age) {
             // do whatever is needed
         };